lkolbly/cs371p-web/_posts/2015-11-22-male-seeks-female-engineer.markdown

 Maybe I'm just paranoid because I read Malcolm Galdwell's Blink, which is a scary book if nothing else.
 Certainly worth a read, though.

+Another Tip of the Week: Never ever try to edit a blog post (or anything) on a single-spaced printout.
+Also never try to edit anything using a printer that prints streaks on the paper.

+Yes, I am old school and edit using paper.
+It's better that way.

 [1] Gender identity in ancient Roman literature is interesting if you're into women on pedestals.

 [2] Except maybe for the ones that rape 1 in 5 college women?
 I've never understood how that worked.
 Are there a few individuals that rape a lot of people and never get caught, or is it more distributed?
 I've always assumed the former, but I don't know.
 I thought of a joke involving college fraternities and ISIS, but I won't say it.